wouterstoter/mail-merge/README.md

 ## Use case

 ## Setup
 The easiest way to setup the system is by copying [this spreadsheet](https://docs.google.com/spreadsheets/d/1boihzJ4OGOHytMMEi9k6nDC4EFIOD96UzFYxVGtGuPc/copy).
-If you do not want to do that, you can also create an empty spreadsheet and click 'Extensions > App Script'.
+If you do not want to do that, you can also create an empty spreadsheet or open an existing one and click 'Extensions > App Script'.
 Now you can copy the contents of the file [Code.gs](Code.gs) into the script, and you're ready to go.

 ## Authorization
 The first time you use the script in a new document you need to authorize the script.
 This gives it permission to do the things in your Google Account it needs to do.
 The first time you try to use any of the options, you'll get a popup, telling you to authorize it.